 Indirect expenses such as mortgage interest, mortgage insurance, real estate taxes, utilities have to be prorated between personal and business use based on the percentage of your home being used for your home office.
 So, if your home office occupies 100 square feet and your home is 2000 square feet, you’d be able to deduct 5% of the allowable indirect expenses as a home office deduction and the remaining 95% of mortgage interest and taxes on the personal portion of your return.
 Using the regular method for calculating the home office deduction, you can also take a deduction for depreciation on the house, but that depreciation gets reclaimed when you sell your home.

 Expenses that have nothing to do with your home office (example: painting your living room) are not deductible.
-See IRS Publication 587, Business Use of Your Home for further information.

 Related: Tax Deductions for Self-Employed Business Owners

-The simplified option is like a breath of fresh air for many people who run home offices.
+The simplified method is like a breath of fresh air for many people who run home offices.
 Instead of all the tedious recordkeeping requirements and calculations, the simplified option lets you take a deduction of $5 per square foot of your home office up to a maximum of 300 square feet ($1,500).
 Homeowners using the new option cannot depreciate the portion of their home used in a trade or business.
 However, real estate taxes and mortgage interest you paid out as a homeowner are not figured into the home office deduction and are fully deductible on the personal part of your return.

 Which method should you use?
 This IRS comparison chart is a helpful guide: